statisticsnorway/ssb-sgis/demo.md

 # The Network

-The road data can be made into a network like
+The road data can be made into a network like this

 ```